haizaar/tail/README.md

 # tail
-Unix tail in its simplest form, just for fun
+Unix tail in its simplest form, just for fun.